Selena Gomez One-Upped By Pregnant Beyoncé

 “I had a dream, we were back at 17.
 Summer nights and liberties.
 Never growing up.”

 Selena Gomez’s new song will reportedly be titled “It Ain’t Me,” as this was the titled registered with the performance rights organization, ASCAP, recently.
-There’s also a theory that the “Kill Em with Kindnes”s singer could release her new album very soon.
+There’s also a theory that the “Kill Em with Kindness” singer could release her new album very soon.

 But Selena Gomez has been keeping herself busy lately not only with working on new music.
 The 24-year-old singer is also developing her Netflix teen drama series 13 Reasons Why, for which she recently shared a first teaser.